 - 6 large eggs

 Pour one inch of water into a medium saucepan with a tight-fitting lid.
 Place an empty steamer basket over the water and turn heat to high until the water begins to boil.

 Gently place the eggs in the steamer basket.
 When the water returns to a boil, reduce the heat to medium-low, cover and continue steaming for 17 minutes.
 (Adjust this time to your elevation - see note below.)

 While the eggs cook, prepare a large bowl with 2 cups of ice and 2 cups of water.
-Plunge the steamed eggs into the ice water.
+Plunge the steamed eggs into the ice water for 10 minutes.